Luno-lab/lkdoc/docs/hooks/data/use-runtime-version.md

 | `authoringVersion` | `number` | The authoring version of the runtime |
 | `specName` | `string` | The name of the runtime specification |

+> [!TIP]
-**Note**: The runtime version is fetched using React Query and automatically cached.
+> The runtime version is fetched using React Query and automatically cached.
 The hook will only refetch when the chain changes or when the cache is invalidated.

 ## Related Hooks